johndroper/RimDialogueServer/README.md

 3. Adjust optional settings:
    - **RateLimit**: Sets the number of requests per second allowed.
 	 - For Ollama you can set this higher (0.5 - 1.0) depending on your machine.
 	 - For cloud providers this will depend on your token budget.
+If your provider limits requests per minute, turn this down.
+     - 0.016667 is 1 request per minute.
+     - 0.166667 is 10 requests per minute.
+     - 0.416667 is 25 requests per minute.
    - **MaxPromptLength**: Limits prompt size before truncation.
      - Set lower for tight input token budgets or higher (40,000–50,000) for local setups.
    - **Options Settings**:
-     - Enable additional data with boolean options under `//OPTIONS SETTINGS`.
+     - Enable / disable additional prompt data with boolean options under `//OPTIONS SETTINGS`.
      - If your cloud provider limits input tokens, turn some of these settings off to reduce the prompt size and the number of input tokens.
    - **Server Port**:
      - By default, the server runs on port `7293`.
 Change this in the `Urls` field if needed.